 Participation in this program is approved under Section 41 (1) of the Judges Act.

-- The Honourable Justice Breese Davies, Superior Court of Justice (Ontario)
+- The Honourable Justice James W. O’Reilly, Federal Court

-- The Honourable Justice Marie-Josée Hogue, Court of Appeal of Quebec
+- The Honourable Justice Daniel W. Payette, Superior Court of Québec

 This annual seminar is designed to assist judges in improving their judgment-writing skills.
 The program includes lectures, discussions, and workshops that stress the nature of good prose, point-first writing and the special requirements and special challenges of judicial writing.
 Since the art of writing is a skill that, like all skills, can be improved only through practice, much of the instruction will center on written exercises and judgments.
 Please note that the number of available places is limited.